adopted-ember-addons/ember-data-model-fragments/README.md

 This package provides support for sub-models that can be treated much like `belongsTo` and `hasMany` relationships are, but whose persistence is managed completely through the parent object.

-:warning: This project is not yet compatible with Ember Data v1.0.0-beta.12
+:warning: This project is not compatible with Ember Data v1.0.0-beta.12 It is compatible with current canary/beta.13 and versions >= beta.7 but not beta.12

 ## Example